Sibo-Tian/CS224W/README.md

 Take aways:

 - When designing pipelines, it's convinient to set the input of `train` like `train(args, dataset)`, the model and optimizer (and scheduler) can be initialized in the train function.
 Return loss / metric value & best_model / checkpoint in the end.

+## Colab 5

+Implement a heterogeneous GNN.

+Data perspective: feature, lable, type are the most important elements for a node / edge / graph.

+1. Sample the graph by edge type, do GraphSage on the subgraph
+2. Take the mean or attention-based weighted sum of the embeddings calculated by different subgraph for each node

+Network Desigh Architecture

+1. HeteroGNNConv(pyg_nn.MessagePassing): Do convolution on a subgraph
+2. HeteroGNNWrapperConv(deepsnap.heterp_gnn.HeteroConv): Collect embeddings from different subgraph, and aggregate them to a single embedding
+3. HeteroGNN(torch.nn.Module): just stack all modules of GNN (GNN layer, batchNorm1d, relu)

+For classification tasks, use F1 score macro(mean of F1 of groups)/micro as criterion.